-Afternoon tea, that most quintessential of English customs is, perhaps surprisingly, a relatively new tradition.
+The tradition of Afternoon Tea in London, that most quintessential of English customs is, perhaps surprisingly, a relatively new tradition.
 Whilst the custom of drinking tea dates back to the third millennium BC in China and was popularised in England during the 1660s by King Charles II and his wife the Portuguese Infanta Catherine de Braganza, it was not until the mid 17th century that the concept of ‘afternoon tea’ first appeared.

-Traditional afternoon tea consists of a selection of dainty sandwiches with the crusts cut off such as cucumber, egg and watercress or smoked salmon are served first.
+Traditional afternoon tea consists of a selection of dainty sandwiches with the crusts cut off such as cucumber, egg, and watercress or smoked salmon are served first.
 This is followed by fresh scones warm from the oven with generous spoonfuls of clotted cream, which is also known as ‘Devonshire cream’ and home-made strawberry jam.
-Other favourites might include crumpets, bath or chelsea buns, sticky black gingerbread, Victoria sandwich cake, dundee cake, shortbread or brandy snaps.
+Other favorites might include crumpets, bath or Chelsea buns, sticky black gingerbread, Victoria sandwich cake, Dundee cake, shortbread or brandy snaps.

-Nowadays, cheap afternoon tea in London have become a perfect way to meet friends, family members, business colleagues and for date with girl friend/boy friend.
-The ideal way to slowdown and relax in the demanding and hectic schedules of afternoon is taking afternoon teas London.
+Nowadays, cheap afternoon tea in London has become a perfect way to meet friends, family members, business colleagues and for a date with a girlfriend/boyfriend.
+The ideal way to slow down and relax in the demanding and hectic schedules of the afternoon is taking afternoon teas in London.
 This provides huge emotional and wellbeing benefits.

-The most popular places for afternoon tea in central London are: The Grosvenor House Hotel, London Marriott Hotel, Covent Garden, National Dining Rooms & Bakery, etc. Existence of the Royal Palaces, the headquarters of Government, the Law Courts and the head offices of a very large number of commercial and industrial firms makes afternoon tea really an exciting time for the tourists and Londoners
+The most popular places for afternoon tea in central London are The Grosvenor House Hotel, London Marriott Hotel, Covent Garden, National Dining Rooms & Bakery, etc. The existence of the Royal Palaces, the headquarters of Government, the Law Courts and the head offices of a very large number of commercial and industrial firms makes afternoon tea really an exciting time for the tourists and Londoners